spacemeshos/multiple_post_services_demo/readme.md

 # Introduction

 This guide aims to demonstrate the setup of multiple post services using go-spacemesh.
-It assumes familiarity with the setup and employs a standalone network for ease of illustration.
+It assumes familiarity with the setup and employs a standalone network for easy illustration.

 Using a similar setup for a production environment is feasible, but that's not the purpose of this guide.